drizopoulos/GLMMadaptive/README.md

 Description
 ------------

-This repository contains the source files for the R package <strong>GLMMadaptive</strong>.
+<strong>GLMMadaptive</strong> fits mixed effects models for grouped/clustered outcome
-This package fits mixed effects models for grouped/clustered outcome variables for which the integral over the random effects in the definition of the marginal likelihood cannot be solved analytically.
+variables for which the integral over the random effects in the definition of the marginal likelihood cannot be solved analytically.
 The package approximates these integrals using the adaptive Gauss-Hermite quadrature rule.

 Multiple random effects terms can be included for the grouping factor (e.g., random intercepts, random linear slopes, random quadratic slopes), but currently only a single